lwblackledge/file-watcher/README.md

 #### Prompt on Change

-Enable this setting to also show the Reload/Ignore prompt when the file changes on disk, even if there are no unsaved changes in Atom
+Enable this setting to also show the Reload/Ignore prompt when the file changes on disk, even if there are no unsaved changes in Atom.

 #### Post-Compare Command